BareBeaverBat/TruthIsUniversalInPhi3_5/README.md

 Following the paper, I'll train
 - a set of directions for each topic's affirmative statements
-- a set of directions for each topics affirmative and negated statements
+- a set of directions for each topic's affirmative and negated statements
 - a set of directions on all 4 variants of a topic's statements

 and I'll also train